shakacode/comfortable-media-surfer/CONTRIBUTING.md

 ### 3. Hack away

 - Create a few small pull requests instead of a humoungous one.
 I can merge small stuff faster.
-- When adding new code just make sure it follows the same slyle as the existing code.
+- When adding new code just make sure it follows the same style as the existing code.
 - Avoid adding 3rd party dependencies if you can.
 - Tests please, but nothing complicated.
 UnitTest / Fixtures all the way.
 Make sure all tests pass.
 - Run `bundle exec rubocop` and fix any issues raised.